 You meet an alien who suddenly appears out of nowhere and help him accomplish whatever mission he has.

-The interesting part about this anime would be the villains, especially their backstory.
+about this anime would be the villains, especially their backstory.

 To be fair, this anime isn't for people who would want a complicated hidden plot or character development.